 Provision for income taxes increased from \$5.7 million for the year ended December 31, 2010 to \$6.1 million for the year ended December 31, 2011.
 The Company's effective tax rate for the year ended December 31, 2011 was 21.1% compared with 6.1% for the year ended December 31, 2010.
-During the year ended December 31, 2011 the Company recognized \$2.9 million in unrecognized tax benefits for uncertain tax positions, arising from the expiration of the relevant statute of limitations in certain jurisdictions, thereby allowing for the recognition of these benefits.
-During the year ended December 31, 2010 the Company recognized \$9.7 million in unrecognized tax benefits for uncertain tax positions with the relevant tax authorities and the expiration of the relevant statute of limitations in certain jurisdictions in certain jurisdictions, resulting in the recognition of these benefits.
-Excluding the impact of the release of uncertain tax provisions the Company would have had an effective tax rate of 31.1% for the year ended December 31, 2011, compared to an effective tax rate of 17.0% for the year ended December 31, 2010.
+During the year ended December 31, 2011 the Company recognized \$2.9 million in unrecognized tax benefits for uncertain tax positions, arising from the expiration of the relevant statute of limitations in certain jurisdictions, thereby allowing for the recognized tax benefits.
+During the year ended December 31, 2010 the Company recognized \$9.7 million in unrecognized tax benefits for uncertain tax positions, arising from both the settlement of positions with the relevant tax authorities and the expiration of the relevant statute of limitations in certain jurisdictions, resulting in the recognition of these benefits.
+Excluding the impact of the release of uncertain tax provisions the Company would have had an effective tax rate of 31.1% for the year ended December 31, 2011, compared to an effective tax rate of 17.0% for the year ended December 31, 2011, 2011.